Environmental Stewardship: Milorganite®

 Our operational decisions and actions are guided by environmental stewardship.
 As one of the nation's oldest recycling programs, establishing and maintaining sustainable practices are naturally core values to Milorganite and MMSD.

 MMSD focuses on preserving the natural environment not only by producing Milorganite but also by how Milorganite is produced.
 We’re always seeking ways to reduce energy consumption, waste, and emissions.
 Through our products, services, operations, and community involvement, we promote the efficient use of resources to benefit all people and the planet.

 A Sustainable Vision

-MMSD continues to be a national leader in green solutions to protect its freshwater sources.
+MMSD continues to be a national leader in green solutions to protect our freshwater sources.
 We continue to implement green infrastructure practices to help stop runoff pollution by capturing rainwater for later use or to naturally filter back into groundwater supplies.
-Rain gardens, native landscaping, green roofs, downspout removal, and rain barrels, among other efforts, mimic natural habitats and absorb excess water.
-These efforts help conserve water, preserve water quality and reduce waterway pollution.
+Rain gardens, native landscaping, green roofs, disconnecting downspouts, and rain barrels, among other efforts, mimic natural habitats and absorb excess water.
+These efforts help conserve water, preserve water quality, and reduce waterway pollution.

 We're dedicated to lessening the impact of our operations on the environment.
 We’re creating value where others may only see waste.
-Our landfill gas initiative, launched in 2014, has reduced our dependence on both natural gas and electricity from the grid.
+Our landfill gas initiative reduced our dependence on both natural gas and electricity from the grid.
 Pre-treated landfill gas will continue to be used to generate the majority of our energy for the next 20 years.